calebkleveter/chatter/Tutorials/parent-child-relationships/README.md

 - `contents`: This is the text that people can read.
 - `userID`: The ID of the `User` that owns the post.

-We could have an array of tags, but you get performance and maintenance if you have a pivot between a `Tag` model and `Post` model, so we'll leave that out for now.
+We could have an array of tags, but you get better performance and maintenance if you have a pivot between a `Tag` model and `Post` model, so we'll leave that out for now.

 Your `Post` model should then look like this: